Highly arc-transitive digraphs -- counterexamples and structure: Introduction

+In Section~\ref{universal} we present a construction of such digraphs --- showing, in effect, that highly arc-transitive digraphs form a richer class of digraphs than one might expect.

-Many highly arc transitive digraphs posses a homomorphism onto $Z$ -- that is, a mapping $f:V \to \Z$ such that for every edge $uv$ we have $f(v)=f(u)+1$.
-This is called \emph{property Z} in~\cite{cameron_infinite_1993}, and the authors ask, whether all locally finite highly arc transitive digraphs have this property.
-A counterexample was given by \cite{hat_no_Z}.
-Another counterexample is provided by our graph with a universal reachability relation, as a graph with property Z has infinitely many equivalence classes.
+Many highly arc-transitive digraphs possess a homomorphism onto $Z$.
+That is a mapping $f:V \to \Z$ such that for every edge $uv$ we have $f(v)=f(u)+1$.
+This is called \emph{property Z} in~\cite{cameron_praeger_wormald_1993}, and the authors ask, whether all locally finite highly arc-transitive digraphs have this property.
+The first examples of locally finite highly arc-transitive digraphs without property Z were constructed by Malni\v{c} et al.\ in \cite{malnicetal_2002}.
+Our digraphs with universal reachability relation provide further examples, as a digraph with property Z has infinitely many reachability classes.

-Another approach to classify highly arc transitive digraphs is to use the number of \emph{ends}.
+Another approach to classify highly arc-transitive digraphs is to use the number of \emph{ends}.
 (See \cite{Diestel_2005} for the definition of an end of a graph.)

-It is easy to see that a highly arc transitive digraph may have 1, 2, or infinitely many ends.
+It is well known that every infinite vertex-transitive graph, and hence also every highly arc-transitive digraph, has 1, 2, or infinitely many ends.
 An example with two ends is $Z$, with infinitely many ends a tree (where the in-degree of all vertices is some constant $d^-$ and the out-degree of all vertices is some constant $d^+$).
-An example of highly arc transitive digraphs with just one end is~$Q$.
-A locally finite example is harder to construct, see \cite{moeller_descendants_2002}.
+An example of a highly arc-transitive digraph with just one end is~$Q$.
+Locally finite examples are known, but they are harder to construct.
+In a few words, one can construct them as horocyclic products of trees, see \cite{moeller_descendants_2002} for details.

 Let us focus on two-ended digraphs.
-This includes the basic examples $Z$, $Z \otimes \bar K_k$ already mentioned, as well as a more complicated construction by McKay and Praeger discussed in Section~\ref{construction}.
-This construction was generalized in~\cite{cameron_infinite_1993}.
-The authors also conjectured that for each connected highly arc transitive digraph $D$ the graph $R(D)$ is either infinite, or a complete bipartite graph.
-We disprove this conjecture -- in Section~\ref{construction} we present several constructions that behave in a more complicated way.
-Finally, in Section~\ref{structure} we work towards characterizing all two-ended highly arc transitive digraphs.
-While we provide some answers, there is still many gaps to be filled by either providing more constructions or a better characterization.
+This class includes the afore-mentioned basic examples $Z$ and $Z[\overline{K}_k]$, as well as a more complicated construction by McKay and Praeger \cite[Remark~3.4]{cameron_praeger_wormald_1993} that is also discussed in our Section~\ref{construction} as Construction~1.
+This construction was generalized in~\cite[Definition 4.6]{cameron_praeger_wormald_1993}.

+Based on their generalization and the lack of other examples, it was conjectured in \cite{cameron_praeger_wormald_1993} that for each connected highly arc-transitive digraph $D$ with two ends, the reachability digraph $R(D)$ is either infinite, or a complete bipartite digraph.
+We disprove this conjecture in Section~\ref{construction}, where we present several constructions that behave in a more complicated way.
+Independently from us, Christoph Neumann has constructed counterexample to Conjecture~\ref{simplehats} using a different method.